|

 finest corners in the village, upon which he has erected a fine hotel

 building, which he occupies himself.
-He is considered one of the
+He is considered one of

 progressive, public-spirited men of Spooner and was honored by an